Kathrine Switzer: Personal life

 In 1968, Switzer married Tom Miller, the man who had put an end to Semple's attack in 1967.
 They divorced in 1973.
 Switzer subsequently married and divorced public relations executive Philip Schaub.
-She married British-born New Zealand runner and author Roger Robinson in 1987.
+She then married British-born New Zealand runner and author Roger Robinson in 1987.

 Switzer eventually made amends with Semple after he changed his mind with regard to women in sports.
 The two became close friends, and she last visited him shortly before Semple's death in 1988.